United Kingdom: Class actions – litigation, policy and latest developments

 Justin Le Patourel v BT Group PLC CAT 30.

-Walter Merricks CBE v Mastercard Inc & Ors UKSC 51.
+Walter Hugh Merricks CBE v Mastercard Incorporated and Others UKSC 51.

-Gutmann v First MTR South Western Trains Limited and others CAT 31.
+Gutmann v First MTR South Western Trains Limited and Another CAT 31.

 BT v Le Patourel CAT 30.